uch105/mse/README.md

 ## 🧾 License

-This project is licensed under the [Apache License 2.0](./LICENSE).
+This project is licensed under the Apache License 2.0.
+You may use, modify, and distribute the code, including for commercial purposes, as long as you comply with the terms of the license.
+See the [LICENSE](./LICENSE) file fore details.
+If you distribute the code, you must provide a copy of the license and include a NOTICE file with any required attributions.

 ---